 - Braze the individual connections with dry nitrogen flowing through the joints.
 NOTE: This will prevent internal oxidation and scaling from occurring. - 7.
 Wrap the refrigerant lines with pressure sensitive neoprene or other suitable material especially where the lines enter the opening in the sheet metal. - Evacuate the system of moisture and non-condensables to prevent low efficiency operation or damage to the unit.
-The suggested range of evacuation is 250 - 500 microns.

-- Charge the system with refrigerant.
+The suggested range of evacuation is 350 - 500 microns. - Charge the system with refrigerant.
 Refer to the outdoor unit installation manual for additional charging instructions. - 10.
-Check the system for leaks, including the lineset and the brazed joints.
-NOTE: Apply a soap and water solution on each joint or union with a small paintbrush.
-If bubbling is observed, the connection is not adequately sealed. - 11.
+Check the system for leaks, including the lineset and the brazed joints. - 11.
 Replace all grommets and properly dispose of all removed parts.